bzilaji/reviewApp/README.md

 Filtering:

-Since filtering with Pagination could be confusing to user, (Need to diasble pagination, and wont see al the data) filtering is not implemented.
+Since filtering with Pagination could be confusing to user, (Need to disable pagination, and wont see al the data) filtering is not implemented.

 Posting New Review:

 Given that user is authenticated, the body can only contain the provided fields.
-(Title, comment,travel type) Response can be simple, a status code review_id should be returned and optional error message.
+(Title, comment, travel type) Response can be simple, a status code review_id should be returned and optional error message.
-Would concider adding the number of reviews, to see if new reviews poped up.
+Would consider adding the number of reviews, to see if new reviews popped up.
-Also might be a good idea to return the new review object.
+Also, might be a good idea to return the new review object.
 In case we would consider using database.

 Improvements: